CelanMatjaz/Movies-and-actors/README.md

 2. Run `docker-compose up`
 3. Run either `migrations.bat` or `migrations.sh` to run neede migrations.

+The database is seeded with some actors and movies.
+You can access fetch the data with the below urls.

 ## Endpoints

-The two services run on the following endpoints:
+The two services run on the following urls:

  - `localhost:8080/api/actors/${id?}`
  - `localhost:8081/api/movies/${id?}`